AetherionCore/core/.github/README.md

 # Customization
  - `GameInfo.json` file is a configuration file that defines the settings and details of the game and players.
 It allows for customization of various game parameters, player attributes, and gameplay features.

+# Contributors, Testers
+We value everyone that contributes or has done so in the past, see the list of: [CONTRIBUTORS](CONTRIBUTORS).
+Are you missing on this list?
+Let me know.

 # Community & Extra Information
 Project website along with more specifications can be found from: https://leaguesandbox.github.io/